jeniyat/WNUT_2020_NER/code/baseline_CRF/Readme.md

   -include_context INCLUDE_CONTEXT
                         context feature inclusion (0 to disable) -include_gazetteer INCLUDE_GAZETTEER
-                        gazetteer feature inclusion (0 to disable)
+                        gazetteer feature inclusion (0 to disable) [gazetters used in this model can be found in the  'gazetters/' folder]
 ```

 Example: Exclude String Features:  `python crf_ner.py -include_camel_case 0 -include_word_features 0`